-Thousands of Magpie Geese and other bird species gather
+Thousands of Magpie Geese and other bird species

 in the diminishing remnants of the Alligator Rivers Floodplain